What Did the Lord Jesus Really Mean When He Said "It Is Finished" on the Cross?

 Many are bound to ask what the Lord Jesus really did mean when He said "It is finished" on the cross.
 It's actually very simple.
 The Lord Jesus' words were always very pragmatic, so when He said this, He was certainly referring to His work of redemption.
 But people insist on understanding these practical words from the Lord as being about God's work to save man, but this is entirely arbitrary, because God had only partially completed His work to save mankind.
 There was still the most critical step—His judgment work in the last days.
 Why would you maintain that "It is finished" meant that all of God's work of salvation was done?
 Isn't that somewhat absurd and unreasonable?
 Why was the Lord Jesus crucified in the first place?
 What did He actually accomplish through this?
 What was the outcome?
 All believers know this, because this is documented very clearly within the Bible.
 The Lord Jesus came to redeem mankind.
 By being crucified, the Lord Jesus served as a sin offering for humanity, taking on everyone's sins so that people no longer had to be condemned and put to death under the law.
 Then people could have their sins forgiven as long as they believed in the Lord, and prayed and confessed to Him, and enjoy incredible grace from God.
 That is salvation by grace, and it is what the Lord Jesus' redemption work achieved.
 Although our sins were forgiven through our faith, no one can deny that we still can't help but sin all the time.
 We're living in a cycle of sinning, confessing, and sinning again.
 We haven't escaped sin at all.
 What does this mean?
 It means that we still have a sinful nature, and we have satanic dispositions, so we can't fix the problem of continuing to sin after our sins are forgiven.
 This leaves all believers at a loss—it's something very painful.
 God's words say, "You shall therefore be holy, for I am holy" (Leviticus 11:45).
 God is righteous and holy, so anyone who is impure cannot see Him.
 So how could people who are always sinning and resisting God be worthy of entering God's kingdom?
 Since people haven't fully escaped sin and become purified, can God's work to save mankind really be over?
 God's salvation will be complete salvation— He would never give up on His work halfway.
 That's why the Lord Jesus prophesied His return multiple times.
 He has returned in the last days, quite a while ago, as Almighty God incarnate.
 Almighty God has expressed truths to do the work of judgment on the foundation of the Lord's work of redemption.
 This is to cleanse mankind of our corrupt dispositions so we can be freed from the shackles of sin.
 It's to fully save us from Satan's forces and ultimately bring us into God's kingdom.
 It's not until Almighty God's judgment work of the last days has been completed that God's work to save mankind will be finished.

 Almighty God says, "Though Jesus did much work among man, He only completed the redemption of all mankind and became man's sin offering; He did not rid man of all his corrupt disposition.
 Fully saving man from the influence of Satan not only required Jesus to become the sin offering and bear the sins of man, but it also required God to do even greater work to rid man completely of his satanically corrupted disposition.
 And so, now that man has been forgiven of his sins, God has returned to the flesh to lead man into the new age, and begun the work of chastisement and judgment.
 This work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
-They shall truly live in the light, and they shall gain the truth, the way, and the life" (The Word Appears in the Flesh).
+They shall truly live in the light, and they shall gain the truth, the way, and the life" (The Word, Vol. 1.
+The Appearance and Work of God.
+Preface).

 "By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt essence within his own self, and he will be able to change completely and become clean.
 Only in this way can man become worthy to return before the throne of God.
 All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
-Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification" (The Word Appears in the Flesh).
+Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification" (The Word, Vol. 1.
+The Appearance and Work of God.
+The Mystery of the Incarnation (4)).

 "The essential purpose of God's work of chastisement and judgment is to purify humanity and to prepare them for their ultimate rest; without such cleansing, none of humanity could be classified into different categories according to kind, or enter into rest.
 This work is humanity's only path to enter into rest.
 Only God's work of purification will cleanse humans of their unrighteousness, and only His work of chastisement and judgment will bring to light those disobedient elements of humanity, thereby separating those who can be saved from those who cannot, and those who will remain from those who will not.
 When this work ends, those people who are allowed to remain will all be cleansed and enter a higher state of humanity in which they will enjoy a more wonderful second human life upon the earth; in other words, they will commence their human day of rest, and coexist with God.
 After those who are not allowed to remain have been chastised and judged, their true colors will be entirely exposed, after which they will all be destroyed and, like Satan, will no longer be permitted to survive upon the earth.
 The humanity of the future will no longer include any of this type of people; such people are not fit to enter the land of the ultimate rest, nor are they fit to join in the day of rest that God and humanity will share, for they are the targets of punishment and are wicked, unrighteous people. … The entire purpose behind God's ultimate work of punishing evil and rewarding good is to thoroughly purify all humans so that He may bring a purely holy humanity into eternal rest.
-This stage of His work is the most crucial; it is the final stage of the whole of His work of management" (The Word Appears in the Flesh).
+This stage of His work is the most crucial; it is the final stage of the whole of His work of management" (The Word, Vol. 1.
+The Appearance and Work of God.
+God and Man Will Enter Into Rest Together).

 Almighty God's words are very clear.
 In the Age of Grace, the Lord Jesus' redemption work was just to forgive man's sins.
 It is Almighty God's work of judgment in the last days that thoroughly cleanses and saves mankind.
 Almighty God's words judge and expose man's rebellious, anti-God nature and essence, allowing us to know our own satanic disposition and corruption.
 It shows us that we're full of satanic dispositions, like arrogance, craftiness, and wickedness without the slightest human likeness.
 This is the only way for people to see the truth of how deeply corrupted by Satan they are, so they genuinely despise themselves and develop true remorse, then repent to God.
 Then they see how precious the truth is and begin to focus on putting God's words into practice and entering into truth reality.
 This allows them to gradually get rid of their corrupt disposition and begin to transform in their life disposition, and ultimately become able to truly submit to and fear God, and live by His words.
 This is how people can entirely cast off Satan's forces and be fully saved by God, then they can be protected by God and survive the great disasters in the last days, and enter into the beautiful destination God has prepared for mankind.
 This fulfills the prophecy in Revelation 21:3–6.
 "I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.
 And He that sat on the throne said, Behold, I make all things new.
 And He said to me, Write: for these words are true and faithful.
 And He said to me, It is done.
 I am Alpha and Omega, the Beginning and the End.
 I will give to him that is thirsty of the fountain of the water of life freely."
 Here, God says "It is done."
 This is entirely different from what the Lord Jesus said on the cross: "It is finished."
 These are different contexts, different worlds.
 When the Lord Jesus said "It is finished" on the cross, He was talking about completing His work of redemption.
 The words "It is done" in the Book of Revelation are God talking about fully completing His work to save mankind, when God's tabernacle is with men, He will live among them, and they will be the people of His kingdom, where there will be no more tears, death, or misery.
 This is the only hallmark of God completing His work of salvation.